 All money that is contributed to the Plan is either held in a Trust Fund or is used to purchase annuities.
-The Trustee is responsible for the safekeeping of the Trust Fund.
+The Trustee is responsible for the safekeeping of the Trust Fund and must hold and invest Plan assets in a prudent manner and in the best interest of you and your beneficiaries.
 The Trust Fund and the annuity contracts are the funding medium used for the accumulation of assets from which benefits will be distributed.